hikeventures/hikeventures.github.io/_posts/best/2015-06-11-best-backpack-for-packrafting.markdown

   - packrafting
 layout: post
 ---
 In this artcile I would like to present the best backpacks with are available for packrafting.
 Having used the [HMG Porter 4400](https://www.hyperlitemountaingear.com/4400-porter.html)  for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.
 Gernerally, speaking I was not able to find any alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.
 So let's see what other options are available nowadays.
 We have not tested every backpack in this article but those are our favourites if we were to buy a new fleece backpack.
-The links on this site contain affiliate links.
-If you purchase thru the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read who we are.

 ---